vl4ds/Documentation/getting-started/first-smartapp.rst

 Using the Simulator
 -------------------

-Save your SmartApp by clicking the "Save" button at the top of the IDE.
-On the right-hand side you will notice a location section.
+Save your SmartApp by clicking the *Save* button at the top of the IDE.
+On the right-hand side you will notice a location section:

 .. image:: ../img/getting-started/first-smartapp/ide-location.png
-   :width: 25%
+   :width: 35%

 SmartApps get installed to a location in your SmartThings account.
-By clicking the "Set Location" button, you are telling the simulator that you want to install this SmartApp into the chosen location.
+By clicking the *Set Location* button, you are telling the simulator that you want to install this SmartApp into the chosen location.

-After you have selected the location, you will see the preferences section appear.
+After you have selected the location, you will see the preferences section appear:

 .. image:: ../img/getting-started/first-smartapp/ide-devices.png
-   :width: 25%
+   :width: 35%

 This is where you can choose devices that the SmartApp will use.
-Here we see that it asks for a door to monitor, and a switch.
+Here we see that it asks for a motion sensor to monitor, and a switch.
 These two inputs directly correspond to what we have in the preferences section in our SmartApp.
 SmartThings will provide a "Virtual Device" when it can.
 When you do not have a physical device to choose from this is a very useful option.
 By default the virtual devices will be selected.
-Click the "Install" button, and the SmartApp will be installed into the location you selected above.
+Click the *Install* button, and the SmartApp will be installed into the location you selected above.

-Now we see the simulator section appear.
+Now we see the simulator section appear:

 .. image:: ../img/getting-started/first-smartapp/ide-simulator-unactuated.png
-   :width: 25%
+   :width: 35%

 We have two devices.
-A door, and a switch.
-We can manipulate the door by choosing "open" or "close" and clicking the play button.
+A motion sensor, and a switch.
+We can manipulate the motion sensor by choosing "active" or "inactive" and clicking the play button.
 The same with the switch, it can be "on" or "off".
-We wrote our SmartApp to turn the switch on when the door opens.
-So let's give that a try.
-Choose "open" if its not already selected and then hit the play button.
-You should see some log messages in the console, and the switch should go on.
+We wrote our SmartApp to turn the switch on when motion is detected, so let's give that a try.
+Choose "active" if it's not already selected and then hit the play button.
+You should see some log messages in the console, and the switch should go on:

 .. image:: ../img/getting-started/first-smartapp/ide-simulator-actuated.png
-   :width: 25%
+   :width: 35%

 .. note:: If you pick a mix and match of physical and virtual devices, everything will still work.
 For example, pick a physical switch device instead of the virtual switch.
-Now toggle the virtual door.
+Now toggle the virtual motion sensor.
 The switch in the physical world will come on!

 ----